 With that in mind, let's take a closer look at RIM's business and see what CAPS investors are saying about the stock right now.

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want market-topping returns, you need to protect your portfolio from any undue risk.
-Luckily, we've found another stock we are incredibly excited about -- excited enough to dub it "The Motley Fool's Top Stock for 2012."
+If you want to retire rich, you need to protect your portfolio from any undue risk.
+Luckily, we've found another tech play we are incredibly excited about -- excited enough to dub it "The Only Stock You Need to Profit from the NEW Technology Revolution."
 We have compiled a special free report for investors to uncover this stock today.
-The report is 100% free, but it won't be here forever, so click here to access it now.
+The report is 100% free, but it won't be here forever, so access it now.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.